The rugged landscape of Castlerock Golf Club, County Londonderry

 The courses and hotels we'd build your trip around

-On the accommodation side we’ll put you somewhere with a proper bar and other golfers about, so the evenings have company built in.
+On the accommodation side we’ll put you somewhere with a proper bar and other golfers about, so the evenings have an easy buzz to them.
 We choose the hotel as carefully as the courses; for a solo traveller, where you stay is half the trip.

 Where our specialists would stay in Ireland

-Either way the logistics are ours, not yours.
+The logistics are ours, not yours.
 We handle tee-time reservations across Lahinch, Doonbeg, Connemara and Galway Bay, private transfers from Shannon or Knock so you’re not driving on the wrong side after a long day, and the running order so the golf flows.
-Buggies, caddies, club storage, a dinner booking — say the word and it’s done.
+Buggies, caddies, club storage, a dinner booking, say the word and it’s done.
+And if you’d like company on the course, most clubs are glad to pair a single golfer with others on the day; that part is the club’s call on the morning rather than something we arrange.

 The process is deliberately simple.
-Tell us roughly when you’d like to go and what kind of trip you’re after — hosted and sociable, or quiet and independent — and we’ll come back with a considered itinerary, real courses, real hotels, and a clear price.
+Tell us roughly when you’d like to go and what kind of trip you’re after, busy and full-on, or quiet and unhurried, and we’ll come back with a considered itinerary, real courses, real hotels, and a clear price.
 No call centre, no hard sell; you’ll deal with a specialist who has planned and played these links.

 When you’re ready, a single conversation gets it moving.
 Tell us your dates and we’ll shape the rest around you.